weikang/vbucket_mapping_rebalance/README.md

 Input is (4+N) lines of the input mapping, then 3 lines of integers indicating the desired parameter of the mapping, and at last additional lines indicating desired node names and their tags that make up the new mapping.
+Please see `samples/` for 2 examples.

 * First 4 lines of integers, which are the four parameters of the input mapping.
     1. `N // the number of vbuckets`